 Personal Injury Protection which provides a total of $10,000.00 in insurance coverage to you that can be used to pay up to 80% of your medical expenses and 60% of your lost wages, along with death benefits in the amount of $5,000.00.
 Personal Injury Protection insurance is part of Florida’s no-fault insurance system.
 Under this no-fault system, an injured party is permitted to receive up to the $10,000.00 benefit for injuries or damages from their own insurance company regardless of who was at fault. *In order to qualify for the $10,000.00 in coverage you must be diagnosed with and Emergency Medical Condition with the first 14 days following the crash.

 Medical Payment Insurance, aka.
 Med Pay, this coverage can be purchased if a driver wishes to raise the amount of insurance available to pay for necessary medical treatment.
 Like PIP above, this insurance should be paid regardless of fault.
 Most often, this must be paid back to the insurance company if there is a recovery.

 Umbrella (aka.
 Excess Coverage), Often individuals with collectible assets or corporations will purchase additional coverage for liabilities that mat exceed standard auto liability policies.

-Call or email the Garvin Law Firm today and speak with our experienced car accident lawyers for a free consultation and we will evaluate your claim and determine the appropriate course of action.
-We have offices in Fort Myers, Naples, and Key West.
-We have been handling auto accident cases in Fort Myers, Florida for over the last 30 years.
+Call or email the Garvin Law Firm today and speak with our experienced car accident lawyers for a free consultation and we will fully evaluate your claim and go over your various options with you.
+We have offices in Fort Myers, Naples, and Key West.; and have been handling auto accident cases from our headquarters in Fort Myers, Florida for over the last 40 years.